cloudedbats/cloudedbats/README.md

 I have done some work using DarwinCore-Archive for marine biological monitoring data and I think this is the most promising format today for data exchange regarding biological monitoring data.

 CloudedBats source code, etc.: https://github.com/cloudedbats/cloudedbats_darwincore

-#### What's happening right now:

-Updated 2018-03-18: I have working solutions for this in other projects, but need to adapt it to fit bat surveys.
-It will initially be implemented in the desktop application.

 ### 10. Storage for future generations